 “This is like giving you a bowl of doggy doo, put a cherry on top and call it a chocolate sundae,” she said.

-Even if the House manages to pass the bill, the Senate would still need to give its approval in order to avert a shutdown early Saturday morning, and Democrats will be needed to overcome an expected filibuster.
 Eighteen members of the Senate Democratic caucus voted for the last stopgap measure in December.
-But several of them have already said they would oppose the latest bill or have suggested they were leaning in that direction, including Warner, Kaine, Sen. Angus King of Maine and Sen. Jon Tester of Montana.
+But many of those members have said they would oppose the latest bill or have suggested they were leaning in that direction, including Warner, Kaine, Patrick J. Leahy of Vermont and Jon Tester of Montana.